Enchanted Skies

 When I joined the club, a few of the members were doing webcam astrophotography, and I decided to give it a try.
 I picked up a ToUCam and really enjoyed the experience.
 A year or so later, I picked up a Canon 300D to do deep space imaging.
 I later had the camera modifed by Hutech to extend its range into the far red.
 I've now had three modified Canon DSLRs.
 I started doing CCD imaging in 2017, but still enjoy the simplicity of the DSLR.

 I've slowly added to my equipment over the years.
 I bought an Orion ED80 in 2005 through which I have done much of my early imaging.
 I built a 16" truss tube reflector the same year with the help of my good friend, Nils.
 I picked up a Hyperstar 3 for the C11 which gave me an ED80 field of view at f/2.
 It's an incredible system.
-I bought a used Stellarview 115 triplet in 2014, and replaced my fork/wedge mount with a Losmandy G11.
+I bought a used Stellarview 115 triplet in 2014, and replaced my C11's fork/wedge mount with a Losmandy G11.
+The Gemini system was eventually upgraded to a Gem-2 and an RA extender was added.
+Electronic focusers came next.
+Everything is now computer controlled under the N.I.N.A. platform.

 Aside from astronomy, I enjoy hiking camping (even a little backpacking though it gets harder every year).
 Sometimes I bike a lot (sometimes not).
 I try to golf a few times a week.
-I retired once, but a business start took off and I now find myself needing to re-retire.
+I I retired once, did a business start then re-retired in 2020.
 I'm socially liberal, economically moderate, and very aggrevated with poor governance on both sides of the aisle.

 Peace (please)